RTIInternational/AEG-RTI_H2Models/data/labor-index/labor-index.md

 labor-index.csv is the original table from the H2A Excel workbook.

+labor-index-soe.csv is the table used in the solid oxide electrolysis workbook.

 ## Use in H2A formulas

 The table is commonly used with 2 years to calculate a ratio, like so: